nhsuk/alphahealth/depression-and-anxiety/managing-depression-and-anxiety.md

 </div>

 ##Keeping in touch with people
-Socialising can help you keeping active and grounded.
+Socialising helps you keep active and grounded.

-Keeping in touch with people can feel difficult when you feel depressed or anxious but facing your fears is an important part of managing your condition on a daily basis.
+Keeping in touch with people can feel difficult when you feel depressed or anxious but facing your fears is an important part of managing your condition every day.

 Try to talk to friends and family regularly and meet up with them whenever possible.

 [Volunteering](https://www.gov.uk/government/get-involved/take-part/volunteer) can also be a good way to meet people while helping others.

-##Stop and notice things
+##Noticing the things around you
+The way we think affects the way we feel.
 When we’re busy and stressed we often develop a ‘tunnel vision’ and rush through life.
-But the way we think is very important to the way we feel.

-Every day just take a moment to stand back and observe:
+Every day try to take a moment to stand back and notice:

 - what you’re thinking
 - how you’re feeling
 - what’s happening around you

-Just notice these things without doing anything further.
+Try not to think of anything else.

 This is called 'mindfulness'.
 It can help you notice signs of stress, anxiety or depression earlier and deal with them better.

-Things like yoga and meditation can also help you being more aware.
+Things like yoga, breathing exercises and meditation can also help you being more aware.

-##Eating
+##What you eat can affect how you feel

-When your body is healthy, you’ll feel physically better and also feel better about yourself.
+ When your body is healthy, it helps you feel better about yourself.

-Try to eat regular meals and drink lots of fluids (at least a litre a day).
-Dehydration can affect your mood
+Try not to skip meals drink lots of fluids (preferably water).
+Dehydration can affect your mood.

+Every day try to eat:

-### Eat fruit and vegetables every day
+- fruit and vegetables

-Especially ones rich in vitamins:

-- apricots, melon, peaches
-- broccoli, carrots, cabbage, pumpkin, spinach, sweet potato
-- nuts and seeds

-### Eat some starchy foods

-Things like:

-- rice, pasta
-- bread
+- starchy foods, like pasta, rice or bread

-### Regularly eat foods with lots of protein

-Things like:

-- chicken, lean beef, turkey
-- tuna
-- beans, peas
-- low-fat cheese, soya products, yoghurt

-##Be careful with drinking alcohol
+- protein foods, like lean meat, fish, beans, cheese, nuts or yogurt

+##Alcohol can make depression worse
 Try not to drink too much alcohol.

-Men should not have more than 3 to 4 units a day, women 2 to 3 units.
+- Men should not drink more than 3 to 4 units a day
+- Women should not drink more than 2 to 3 units a day

 3 units is about one pint of beer or a large glass of wine.